American Heart Association

 28 121441

-• Funding lifesaving, local research with past grants at Dartmouth College, Dartmouth-Hitchcock Medical Center, and the University of New Hampshire.
+• Funding lifesaving, local research with past research funds granted to Dartmouth College, Dartmouth Hitchcock Medical Center and the University of New Hampshire.

-• Inspiring women to take charge of their heart health through the Go Red for Women movement.
+• Inspiring women to take charge of their heart health through the Go Red for Women® campaign.

-• Improving employee health through workplace wellness programs and Hands-Only CPR education.
+• Improving employee health through workplace wellness programs and Hands-Only CPR demonstrations and practice.

-• Teaming up with New Hampshire schools to teach kids healthy habits for life through the Kids Heart Challenge.
+• Teaming up with New Hampshire schools to help kids learn heart-healthy habits and raise funds through the Kids Heart Challenge.

-• Providing science-based treatment guidelines to health care professionals to improve patient care.
+• Providing science-based treatment guidelines to health care professionals to improve care

 Fundraising Events: